 Some issues are outside the scope of prenuptial and postnuptial agreements.
 For example, you can’t make any binding custody determinations through these agreements.

 Prenuptial agreements are simply those entered into before marriage, whereas postnuptial agreements are executed after you’re already married.
 You can address the same types of issues in both cases.

 Some strategic considerations come into play when deciding whether to pursue a prenuptial agreement versus a postnuptial agreement.
 For example, it’s wise not to rush into a prenuptial agreement on the eve of your wedding, since courts could invalidate such rushed agreements later on.

 Get Help Crafting An Effective Marital Agreement

 Whether you are looking to enter a prenuptial or postnuptial agreement, we can help you secure peace of mind for the future rooted in respectful communication and mutual understanding.
-Contact our lawyer in Bellevue, Washington, at (206) 792-0981 or reach out online to arrange an initial consultation.
+Contact our lawyer in Kirkland, Washington, at (206) 792-0981 or reach out online to arrange an initial consultation.